 You'll also need to do this if you’ve been posting payroll journals for the first part of the tax year and wish to create payslips in FreeAgent for the remainder of the tax year.

-If you’re setting up payroll in FreeAgent from the beginning of the tax year, or mirroring payslips already produced, please see this article.
+If you’re setting up payroll in FreeAgent from the beginning of the tax year, or mirroring payslips already produced, find out how to set up and run payroll.

 FreeAgent uses HMRC’s calculations when deducting tax and NI, but please note that other software providers may use slightly different methods of calculation for these deductions, so it’s worth keeping this in mind when reproducing payslips that have been previously created elsewhere.
 If you are unsure, please check with your accountant for the best method to use.